hanshs/hummus/README.md

 # HUMMUS

 Hummus is a behaviour-driven specification management and execution system, unlocking collaboration in requirements specification and management activites, without relying on technical tools or Domain Specific Languages (DSL), such as Gherkin.
-Hummus aims to free developers from DSL and test-suite maintenance and allow all stakeholders to efficiently engage with software specifications.
+Hummus aims to free developers from DSL and test-suite maintenance and allow all stakeholders to efficiently engage with software specifications and testing activities.

 ## Features